 "Systematic reviews aim to identify, evaluate and summarise the findings of all relevant individual studies, thereby making the available evidence more accessible to decisionmakers.
 When appropriate, combining the results of several studies gives a more reliable and precise estimate of an intervention’s effectiveness than one study alone."

-Centre for Reviews and Dissemination 2009, Systematic Reviews: CRD's guidance for undertaking reviews in health care, Centre for Reviews and Dissemination, York.
+Centre for Reviews and Dissemination.
+Systematic Reviews: CRD's guidance for undertaking reviews in health care.
+York (GB): Centre for Reviews and Dissemination; 2009.

 A systematic review is a review that reports or includes the following:

 Krnic Martinic M, Pieper D, Glatt A, Puljak L. Definition of a systematic review used in overviews of systematic reviews, meta-epidemiological studies and textbooks.
 BMC Med Res Methodol.
 2019;19(1):203.

 The reasons for a systematic review may include: